Skip to main content

 Effective March 20, 2026, regardless of ACH volume, this amendment requires that e-commerce purchases use the description “PURCHASE” in the Company Entry Description field.
 This change will help differentiate e-commerce transactions and prevent misclassification of transactions.

-Fraud Monitoring (Phase 2)
+Fraud monitoring (Phase 2)

 Starting June 22, 2026, the rules from Phase 1 will apply to all RDFIs not previously covered.
 These Phase 2 changes will further enhance fraud detection and fund recovery processes, ensuring comprehensive coverage across the industry.

-Preparing for the Nacha Rule Changes
+Preparing for the Nacha Rule changes

 The upcoming changes to the Nacha Operating Rules represent a significant step forward in managing ACH fraud and improving fund recovery.
 Financial institutions will need to prepare by refining their fraud monitoring processes and adapting to the new definitions and descriptions outlined in these rules.
 For detailed information, you can find the Nacha Operating Rules and Guidelines on Nacha’s website.